vickydevo/PMKK-DEVOPS/Classes/week4/iam_s3_cli.md

 ### 4. IAM Policies
 IAM Policies are JSON documents that define permissions for users, groups, and roles.

 **Policy Elements:**
 - **Effect**: `Allow` or `Deny`.
 - **Action**: Specifies allowed actions (e.g., `s3:ListBucket`).
 - **Resource**: Specifies the AWS resources affected (uses ARN: Amazon Resource Name).
+- **Principal**: Specifies the user, account, service, or other entity that is allowed or denied access to a resource.
 - **Condition (optional)**: Adds conditions, such as IP-based restrictions.

+> **Note:** These elements are used in IAM policy JSON documents to define permissions.

+---

 #### Types of Policies:
 - **Managed Policies**: